International Programmes 2025/2026

 Students comprehensively engage with approaches from the humanities, cultural studies, and social sciences, considering the dynamics of borders in relation to social and spatial mobilities, inequalities, imaginaries, discursive conventions and practices, forms and strategies of representation, the environment, sustainability, human-nature relations, cultures, economies, politics, materialities, provenance, gender relations, societal diversity, conviviality, etc. In doing so, students examine forms of cultural, socioeconomic, and gender difference in various contexts and incorporate a range of materials, productions, approaches, and concepts from the Latin American world and scholarship.

-Early in the programme, students choose a concentration in the humanities or cultural sciences, social sciences, regional studies (Brazil), or in a field related to gender issues (profile area).
+Early in the programme, students choose a specialisation in the humanities / cultural studies, social sciences, regional studies (Brazil), or gender studies.
 During the programme, students are also introduced to supervised academic work and good academic practice.

 Course organisation